PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 Zhunquin Wang, FTC World Championship coach, along with his passionate teams, will talk about teamwork, leadership, and happiness as FTChallengers.

 [Click here to register](https://us02web.zoom.us/meeting/register/tZAvcemrqTojG9AyK5mPbrgxuv5gLXfJzU1g)

+After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 05.30.2020 3pm